hyperledger-solang/solang/docs/language/contracts.rst

 Calling a contract on Solana
 ____________________________

-On Solana, contracts are deployed to a program account, which holds only the contract's executable binary.
-For this reason, a Solidity contract on Solana is represented by its program account address.
-When making an external call, the contract definition serves only as a interface to provide the functions' signatures.
-As the program account address, also known as program id, is often determined beforehand, it can be a compile-time constant when declared above a a contract definition, using the ``@program_id`` annotation.
-When it is not known, calls to a contract must specify the program id to which the contract has been deployed using the ``{program_id: ... }`` call argument.
+A call to a contract on Solana follows a different syntax than that of Solidity on Ethereum or Polkadot.
+As contracts cannot be a variable, calling a contract's function follows the syntax ``Contract.function()``.
+If the contract definition contains the ``@program_id`` annotation, the CPI will be directed to the address declared inside the annotation.

-Because the program address is frequently a constant, contracts cannot be types on Solana.
-This means they cannot appear as function arguments, function returns or as a variable.
+If that annotation is not present, the program address must be manually specified with the ``{program_id: ... }`` call argument.
+When both the annotation and the call argument are present, the compiler will forward the call to the address specified in the call argument.

 .. include:: ../examples/solana/contract_call.sol
   :code: solidity